Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 <img src="media/images/genres.png">

 Importantly for user experience the next tab 'Genres' is where users can filter specifically the type of house music that they are looking for.
-This will increase UX in that they won't be greeted ith house music that isn't to their liking.
+This will increase UX in that they won't be greeted with house music that isn't to their liking.

 The navbar also provides 'login', 'logout' and 'signup' tabs.
 Depending on the status of the user, different tabs will be visibile.
 For example, if they are signed in, only logout will be visible.
 If they are logged out, then login and signup will be visible.
 Below you can see the navbar when a user is not signed in.